"The perfect format for the perfect city"

 Interview with Lisa Maria Kunst

-My interest in art and culture came from when I was growing up.
-I was influenced at an early age.
-After training in advertising sales at DDB, I studied Communications and Multimedia Management at Düsseldorf University of Applied Sciences and then went on to work in communications and advertising.
-Today, I work with my husband at the Studio Kunst agency.
+I was already interested in art and culture at home, so I was influenced early on.
+After training as an advertising manager at DDB, I studied communications and multimedia management at Düsseldorf University of Applied Sciences and then always worked in communications and advertising.
+Today I work together with my husband in the Studio Kunst agency.

-How do you go about finding new creatives for the talks every month?
+How do you approach the task of attracting new creatives to the lectures each month?

-How has your view of Düsseldorf changed since you’ve been working so closely with the creative community?
+How has your view of Düsseldorf changed since you started working so closely with the creative scene?

 It has changed significantly.
-On the one hand, I’ve become acquainted with many interesting people and their projects.
-But I’ve also been to some places that would not normally be accessible, including Off Spaces that no longer exist, such as Ergo Ipsum and PostPost.
-Some places disappear, new ones emerge.
-Over the course of eight years, with twelve events a year, we’ve definitely been to a lot of places around the city.
-Fortunately, Düsseldorf has many options in this respect.
-There’s plenty of scope there.
+On the one hand, I got to know a lot of exciting people and their projects, but also places that are not normally accessible.
+These include off-spaces that no longer exist today: Ergo Ipsum or PostPost, for example.
+Some places disappear, new ones appear; in eight years with twelve events each, we have already traveled a lot around the city.
+Fortunately, Düsseldorf offers numerous opportunities in this respect.
+There is a lot of movement.

 You grew up in Düsseldorf.
-What makes the city special to you?
+What makes the city special for you?

-I’ve lived in various districts: Mitte, Zooviertel, Flingern, Bilk and Volmerswerth, as well as Pempelfort and Unterbilk.
-What I like about Düsseldorf is that the city is a manageable size, but still has a lot to offer in the areas that interest me.
-When it comes to art and culture, Düsseldorf holds its own against any other major German city.
+I've lived in many different neighborhoods: in Mitte, the Zooviertel, Flingern, Bilk and Volmerswerth, as well as in Pempelfort and Unterbilk.
+What I appreciate about Düsseldorf is that the city is a manageable size, but still has a lot to offer in the areas that interest me.
+When it comes to art and culture, Düsseldorf can compete with any other major German city.

-What role does Düsseldorf as a location play in your work?
+What role does the Düsseldorf location play in your work?

-I work in a variety of areas.
-For my work in communications, Düsseldorf is an important place.
-Not every city offers you the opportunity to train at a large agency such as DDB.
-I learnt a lot there.
-The advertising and design community here is very dynamic.
-Advertising has always been an economic factor in Düsseldorf, and it’s home to a number of big agencies.
-We’re fortunate to have the Academy of Arts too.
-It brings a steady stream of young people to the city.
-Then there’s also a very vibrant music scene.
-It’s a very special mix.
+I work in different areas.
+Düsseldorf is an important location for my work in communications.
+Not every city offers the opportunity to train at an agency as big as DDB.
+I learned a lot there.
+The advertising and design scene is very lively here.
+Advertising has always been an economic factor in Düsseldorf and many large agencies are based here.
+The art academy is a stroke of luck.
+It keeps attracting young people to the city.
+There is also a very strong music scene.
+The mix is very special.

-You have the Studio Kunst agency, and then your husband Rainer Kunst also runs the Kunst & Denker Contemporary Gallery with Meike Denker.
-Are there any synergies here?
-Do they both merge to form a creative cosmos?
+There is the Studio Kunst agency and then your husband Rainer Kunst runs the Kunst & Denker Contemporary gallery together with Meike Denker.
+Are there synergies, do the two form a creative cosmos?

-For me personally, the gallery plays a very important role.
-I’ve learnt and witnessed a lot through being so closely involved with it, and I find the input rewarding.
-Nevertheless, art is a separate field.
-Not that there should be any barriers.
-But I find it good that art and the creative industries do not merge together completely.
-Dialogue is important, but you have to approach it with a great deal of tact and sensitivity.
-Hopefully, I’ve developed the necessary awareness over time.
+For me personally, the gallery is a very important part.
+I have learned and gained a lot from being so close to it and find the input enriching.
+Nevertheless, art is a field of its own.
+Not that there are any barriers.
+But I think it's good that art and the creative industries don't completely merge.
+The exchange is important, but you have to do it with a lot of tact.
+I hope I have developed the necessary awareness for this over time.

 Where do you find inspiration?

-I enjoy going to the museum and meeting people at events.
-Talking to, and also listening to, a wide variety of people is important to me.
+I like going to museums and getting to know people at events.
+Talking to all kinds of people and, above all, listening to them is important to me.

-It’s hard to pick out one in particular.
-However, as it’s nearly carnival time, the contribution from Jacques Tilly on the topic ‘Taboo’ springs to mind.
-Tilly designs and builds the carnival floats for Düsseldorf’s Rose Monday carnival procession.
+Picking something out is not easy.
+But with carnival just around the corner, Jacques Tilly's contribution on the subject of "taboo" comes to mind.
+Tilly develops and builds the carnival floats for the Düsseldorf Rose Monday parade.
 Thanks to him, they are more political than in any other city.
-I find it remarkable how he uses them to make a stand and won’t be talked into things.
+I find it remarkable how he takes a stand and that he doesn't allow himself to be talked into it.
 He is a very important part of the Düsseldorf carnival.
-I admire how he brings political statements to the point by simplifying them so that the message can be understood by everyone, no matter how foggy their head.
-He just accepts that he will be attacked for his opinions.
+I admire the way he gets to the heart of political statements by simplifying them so that even the most clouded mind can understand the message.
+He accepts the fact that he is attacked for his opinion.

 What would you miss if you had to leave Düsseldorf?

-Oh, simply everything!
-My people, bread, sushi, the Rhine and the proximity to other towns and cities.
-Sometimes you forget that the surrounding area also has an insane amount of good things to offer.
+Oh, just everything!
+My people, bread, sushi, the Rhine and the proximity to other cities.
+Sometimes you forget to mention that the surrounding area also has so much to offer.

-We go once a week to Menta on Lorettostrasse.
-The kids love the pizza there.
-But I’m also a big fan of Olio and Hülsmann.
-Not to mention the excellent quality sushi that you get in Little Tokyo.
+We go to Menta on Lorettostraße once a week, the kids love the pizza there.
+But I'm also a big fan of Olio and Hülsmann.
+Not forgetting the outstanding sushi quality that you get in Little Tokyo.

-Yes, just yesterday a new restaurant opened: NineOfive on Moltkestrasse.
-The thick crust pizza was delicious – and they have a very good wine list.
+Yes, a new restaurant opened just yesterday: NineOfive on Moltkestraße.
+The pizza with the thick crust was delicious - and they have a very good wine list.

 Where do you go when you want to switch off?